Traveling Waves for Nonlocal Derivative Nonlinear Schr\"odinger Equations: A Variational Characterization: Subcritical minimization on the Nehari manifold

 \section{Subcritical minimization on the Nehari manifold}

-In this section, we obtain solitary waves of \eqref{nonlocal DNLS} for the subcritical case by minimizing the action functional over the Nehari manifold.
-We use the same technique in the next section for the critical case.
+In this section, we obtain traveling waves of \eqref{nonlocal DNLS} for the subcritical case by minimizing the action functional over the Nehari manifold.
+The same approach is used in the next section to treat the critical case.

 Let $\omega, c \in \mathbb{R}$ satisfy $4 \omega<-c^2$.
-Also, let $ A\in\R$, $B\leq 0$ and $\gamma \geq 0$.
+Also, let $ A\in\mathbb{R}$, $B\leq 0$ and $\gamma \geq 0$.
 Since we have eliminated the $\operatorname{Im}\left(\psi^{\prime} \bar{\psi}\right)\psi$-term in Lemma \ref{Colin lemma}, returning to

 yields

 We say that $\varphi \in \widetilde{H}_c$ satisfies \eqref{nonlocal DNLS trav. wave} if and only if it is a critical point of

 The mapping $E$ is a $C^2$ functional on $\widetilde{H}_c$.
 We also define